The Big Griz

 Car-free bliss on Vancouver Island’s Cowichan Trail

-A visit to Wilson, Six Mile, Lower Elk, St. Mary and other fetching alpine lakes
+A visit to Wilson, Six Mile, Lower Elk, St. Mary, and other fetching alpine lakes

 Riding among some of the last remaining tree giants on the Sunshine Coast